daytonaio-experiments/starter-mern-saas/mern-starter-writeup-v2.md

 Step 5: Starting the Backend Server

 - Create a .env file in the backend directory and add the following line in it.
-Change "Your Database Connection String" with your MongoDB connection URI.
+Change "your_database_connection_string" with your MongoDB connection URI.
 ```
-MONGO_URI="Your Database Connection String"
+MONGO_URI="your_database_connection_string"
 ```

 - Start the backend server by running: